darkeclipz/recipes/mustard-tarragon-sauce.md

 # Mustard and tarragon sauce

-This is a very simple sauce that starts off by using the left overs in the pan after frying chicken for example.
+This is a very simple sauce that starts off by using the left overs in the pan after frying light meat, such as chicken.

 ## Ingredients